pulumi/docs/content/docs/esc/concepts/_index.md

 Pulumi ESC (Environments, Secrets, and Configuration) simplifies how organizations manage secrets and configurations across multiple environments.
 It enables teams to compose collections of configuration and secrets called `environments`, which can be consumed by various infrastructure and application services.
 ESC helps ensure security, consistency, and efficiency in handling secrets and configuration.

-Pulumi ESC is offered as a fully managed cloud service in [Pulumi Cloud](/docs/pulumi-cloud/).
-ESC is a standalone tool that can be applied to many uses cases.
-It has native integration with our other products, including Pulumi Infrastructure as Code (IaC).
+Pulumi ESC is offered both as a fully managed cloud service in [Pulumi Cloud](/docs/pulumi-cloud/) and self-hosted for scenarios that require isolated environments.
+ESC has native integration with several products and other Pulumi products, including Pulumi Infrastructure as Code (IaC).
 The [pulumi/esc project](https://github.com/pulumi/esc) is open source, and contains the evaluation engine for environments, the `esc` CLI.

 {{< figure src="/docs/esc/assets/pulumi_esc.png" caption="Figure: The Pulumi ESC ecosystem.">}}